 Muhlenberg College Career Center receives professional development suite funding from George I. Alden TrustThe George I. Alden Trust has awarded Muhlenberg college with a $100,000 grant, allowing the Career Center to advance with the development of a new professional development media suite.

 By: Victoria Marsala"> Victoria Marsala '17 Wednesday, February 22, 2017 09:42 AM

 Pictured: Artists' rendering of the upgraded Career Center facilities (courtesy of Alloy5 Architecture)

 The funding will be used to upgrade existing facilities and technology to allow for a more flexible work area where students, alumni, faculty, parents and the campus community can access virtual programs.

 Muhlenberg places emphasis on providing opportunities to help students achieve post-graduation success and meet their career and life goals.
-In recent year, the Career Center has undertaken several initiatives to strengthen student and alumni engagement, including the debut of The Muhlenberg Network, a digital platform where students can search for job and internship opportunities and easily connect with alumni mentors based on their career and research interests.
+In recent year, the The Career Center has undertaken several initiatives to strengthen student and alumni engagement, including the debut of The Muhlenberg Network, a digital platform where students can search for job and internship opportunities and easily connect with alumni mentors based on their career and research interests.
 In the first two months of the platform’s release, over 600 alumni joined and 380 former Mules were willing to act as formal mentors to students.

 The Alden Trust grant will assist with the establishment of virtual support and connections, which complements the Career Center’s existing strengths in face-to-face interaction and student consultation.
 The technology and facilities capital grant will fund interactive high-definition screens, audio equipment and voice-detection video equipment to improve the virtual connections between students and industry professionals, providing students with exposure to a wider variety of mentors.